 Vianden Castle was built between the 11th and 14th century on a Roman ruin, and its heyday lasted until the 15th century.
 Nowadays, the castle is a stunning sight, overlooking the city from a hilltop with its turrets and battlements, and one of the best-preserved examples of Medieval architecture in the country.

 You can visit the castle year round, but if you really want to travel back in time, try to be there in occasion of the Medieval Festival, when the castle is buzzing with knights, jesters and fair maidens.
+It’s definitely a worthwhile Luxembourg point of interest, away from the Capital!

 Getting There from Luxembourg City: Train to Ettelbruck then bus 570